dpetrakopoulos/aggregation-system/README.md

 ### Thrift types selection for message (logging event)

-For m (the logging message), string type is selected as a natutal choice.
+For m (the logging message), string type is selected as a natural choice.

-For time i64 is selected as the most appropriate type for timestamp.
+For time type i64 is selected as the most appropriate type for timestamp.